 For submitting your artifact, please enter the title, abstract, and PDF of your (conditionally) accepted POPL 2020 paper, as well as topics, conflicts, and any “bidding instructions” for the potential reviewers.
 Additionally, please provide a stable URL or if that is not possible upload an archive of your artifact.
 You will no longer be able to change these after the artifact submission deadline, with the exception of fixing or improving the content at the other end of the stable URL in response to reviewer feedback.

-The HotCRP setup for Artifact Evaluation is a bit non-standard in order to allow direct communication with the reviewers while preserving reviewer anonymity.
+The HotCRP configuration for Artifact Evaluation allows for direct communication between reviewers and authors while preserving reviewer anonymity.
+This setup allows reviewers to directly ask authors for help if they get stuck when installing or evaluating an artifact.
 Reviewers can ask questions anonymously using author-visible comments and get immediate answers from the authors directly within the HotCRP interface.
-So if reviewers get stuck on installing or trying an artifact they can directly ask the authors for help.

 Artifact Submission Guidelines